KANSAS

 Kansas Successful Families Program

-Successful Families Program is Kansas’ version of TANF that provides monthly cash assistance for families with children under age 18.
+Successful Families Program is Kansas’ version of TANF that provides monthly cash assistance to very low-income families with children under age 18.

 It is primarily intended to provide necessary assistance to neediest families with children on a temporary basis, including medical benefits and child care.